 You can pair a variety of home appliances and electronics with the Alexa app, not to mention commands over your automobiles.
-If you have a Philips Hue or Samsung SmartThings device, you can tell Alexa to switch on lights or change TV channels.
-You can remotely start vehicles, change the interior temperature, run on-demand diagnostics and alerts, search destinations and remotely locate your car using Hyundai’s Blue Link platform.
-Here’s a list of all the supported Internet of Things devices for Alexa.
+If you have a Philips Hue or Samsung SmartThings device, Alexa can switch on lights or change TV channels.
+You can remotely start vehicles, change the interior temperature, run on-demand diagnostics and alerts, search destinations, and remotely locate your car using Hyundai’s Blue Link platform.
+Here’s a list of all the Alexa-supported Internet of Things devices.

-Alexa is tightly integrated with Amazon’s shopping platform.
-You can place an order for anything on Amazon Prime, including Amazon Fresh groceries, Amazon Prime Pantry non-perishables, and Amazon Prime Now 2-hour delivery items.
-You can pull up the status of shipments due for arrival with the simple verbal command, “Alexa where’s my stuff?” to get tracking information on packages, and take advantage of the Alexa-exclusive deals that run throughout the year.
+Alexa and Amazon’s shopping platform are tightly integrated, allowing you to place an order for anything on Amazon Prime, including Amazon Fresh groceries, Amazon Prime Pantry non-perishables, and Amazon Prime Now 2-hour delivery items.
+You can pull up the status of shipments due for arrival with the simple verbal command, “Alexa where’s my stuff?.”
+Investing in Alexa software will also grant you special bargains on any number of goods and services that pop up throughout the year through numerous companies.